 "Oh-it's nothing, Mrs. Randolph."
 But to Ellen, at that moment, it was everything.
-Enough to make up for the poor and shabby house, for the pain of refusing Mark, for the quarrel with Claire.
-Enough to tell her that she was doing what George would she was doing what George would have wanted her to do.
+Enough to make up for the poor and shabby house, for the poin of refusing Mark, for the quarrel pain of refusing Mark, for the quarrel with Claire.
+Enough to tell her that she was doing what George would have wanted her to do.

-LATER that afternoon, another pleasant thing happened.
-Ellen acquired Agnes Fox.
+ATER that afternoon, another pleas-ant thing happened.
+Ellen acquired

+Agnes Fox.

 Agnes, a tall, raw-boned woman in her fifties, walked into the cottage an hour or so before supper, to ask if Ellen had any work she might do for her to earn enough for a meal.
+Ellen her to earn enough for a meal.
 Ellen offered her something to eat, and by the time night fell the older woman had briskly taken charge of washing up the dishes, putting things away, and making herself generally useful.
-Somehow it was taken for granted that Agnes would stay all night-and again, the next morning, it was taken for granted that she would remain, cooking, cleaning, helping Amy with the baby, cheering Ellen up with her salty comments on life and affairs.
+Somehow it was taken for granted that Agnes would stay all night-and again the next morning it was taken again, the next morning, it was taken for granted that she would remain, cooking, cleaning, helping Amy with the baby, cheering Ellen up with her salty comments on life and affairs.